 CATCH_CONFIG_RUNNER.
 The former instructs Catch to define main() for you, and will take care of parsing command line arguments and exit codes.
 Use the latter identifier if you want to supply your own main().
-For more details, refer to Catch documentation page.
+For more details, refer to Catch2 documentation.

-Specify its name in the Name text box.
+Set the configuration name in the Name field.
 This name will be shown in the list of the available run/debug configurations.

-Select the Tags/Test radio button to run a test for the particular tags or all the tags.
-Select the Pattern radio button to run all the tests for a particular pattern.
+Select the Tags/Test option to run a test for the particular tags or all the tags.
+Select the Pattern option to run all the tests for a particular pattern.

-Specify the tag names in the tags text box.
-Note, that this option is available only when the Tags/Test radio button is selected.
+Specify tags in the tags fields.
+This option is available only when the Tags/Test option is selected.

 Select the desired test from the Test drop down list.
 Note, that this option is available only when one or more tags have been provided.

-Specify the pattern name in the Pattern text box.
+Specify the pattern name in the Pattern field.
 Note, that this option is available only when the Pattern radio button is selected.